Heba Elsewedy

 Heba Elsewedy (born 22 September 1973) (Arabic: هبة السويدي) is an Egyptian humanitarian who is a prominent figure in the public life of Egypt.
-She is the Founder of Ahl Masr Foundation, a non-governmental organization that specializes in caring physically and psychologically for burn victims.
-She was recognized for her many initiatives and saving thousands.
-Some people refer to her as "Mother Teresa" of Egypt and “Mama Heba.”
+In 2013 she Founded the Ahl Masr Foundation (People Of Egypt), a non-governmental organization that provides specialized care for burn victims, including treatment and prevention.
+She was presented with the Mother Teresa Memorial Award for Social Justice in 2025 for her entrepreneurial work.

 Education

-El Sewedy was raised between Saudi Arabia and Egypt.
+Elsewedy was raised between Saudi Arabia and Egypt.
 She received her B.A. degree in English literature from King Abdul Aziz University of Saudi in 1994.
+In 2016, she was awarded an honorary doctorate from Cape Breton University in Canada in recognition of her humanitarian contributions.

 Career highlights

 Heba started her entrepreneurship journey with the Arabian French Textiles Company.
 She's a major shareholder in her family business Helal Elsewedy-Energya group, which offers a diverse number of products and services in the Egyptian market including manufacturing, retail and education.
-Art is also a core aspect of Heba's life.
-As an artist, she owns a line of jewellery called 'Laila Jewellery.'